harshittiwari/SocialAnalyzer/README.md

 A Twitter bot that can build a word cloud image from the tweets of a Twitter user.
 The images are uploaded on Imgur.
 We support only english right now.

-You can see it in action here.
+You can see it in action at https://twitter.com/social_visualiz

 tweet "@social_visualiz #wordcloud" To generate wordcloud of your tweets. tweet "@social_visualiz #wordcloud @user" To generate wordcloud of another user's tweets.